vippsas/vipps-order-management-api/vipps-order-management-api-quick-start.md

 ## Before you begin

-The provided example values in this guide must be changed with the values for your test sales unit and user.
+The provided example values in this guide must be changed with the values for your sales unit and user.
 This applies for API keys, HTTP headers, reference, phone number, etc.

 ## Your first receipt